Getting Into the Program Show

 Can I study abroad and still complete the Honors

-Definitely!
-See the Honors Director before you leave and select at
+Coordinator before you leave and select at least one course

-your departmental honors course or your thesis proposal independent
+honors course or your thesis proposal independent study while you

 How many honors community events do I need to